go-perf/awesome-go-perf/README.md

 - [fasthttp](https://github.com/valyala/fasthttp) - Fast HTTP package for Go.
 Tuned for high performance.
 Zero memory allocations in hot paths.
 Up to 10x faster than net/http.
 - [gnet](https://github.com/panjf2000/gnet) - high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go.
 Ranks #10 in TechEmpower Plaintext Benchmark, beating all other go frameworks.
+- [fiber](https://github.com/gofiber/fiber) - Fiber is an Express inspired web framework built on top of Fasthttp, the fastest HTTP engine for Go.
+Designed to ease things up for fast development with zero memory allocation and performance in mind.

 ## Profiling